1917 |

 Kryha |

-discs of which the inner disc stepped a variable
+alphabet discs, of which the inner disc steps a

 |